Status In production

-The approximately 1,100 km2 land package at the Aurizona Project provides an exciting exploration and growth opportunity for Equinox Gold, with near-mine (pink), regional (orange) and district level (green) exploration potential.
+The approximately 1,100 km2 land package at the Aurizona Project provides an exciting exploration and growth opportunity for Equinox Gold, with both near-mine (pink) and district level (green) exploration potential.
 Equinox Gold’s current exploration focus is on near-mine targets that could expand the resource base and extend the Aurizona mine life.

 Extending the mine life

 The current reserve model for Aurizona outlines a 6.5-year mine life based on reserves identified in the Piaba and Boa Esperança pits.
-Equinox Gold believes the mine life can be extended with exploration success along strike from existing reserves, and is testing high-priority targets that could extend mineralization up to five km to the west of the existing Piaba pit.
+Equinox Gold believes the mine life can be extended with exploration success along strike from existing reserves, and is testing high-priority targets that could extend mineralization to the west of the existing Piaba pit.

 Surface exploration, geophysics and drilling at Aurizona have identified a structurally controlled mineralized corridor that includes the Piaba deposit and continues another five km along strike to the west.
 High-priority drill targets along this mineralized trend include Piaba West and Tatajuba.

 The Piaba West target is an approximately 900-metre long extension of the Piaba pit.
 Previous drilling at Piaba West confirmed extension of the mineralized zone and encountered mineralized intervals similar to those seen in the Piaba deposit.

 Equinox Gold drilled nearly 20,000 metres at Piaba West in 2017-2018 and intersected broad zones of ore-grade mineralization on strike and to depth, including shallow and higher-grade mineralization both below the pit and more than 350 metres along strike.